Home School Requirements & Recommendations

 The North Carolina Division of Non-Public Education (DNPE) is authorized by state law to receive home school notices of intent to begin initial operation and to terminate operation, and to annually inspect the school's student attendance and nationally standardized achievement test result records.
 Chief Administrators of home schools should anticipate receiving a request(s) to meet with a DNPE representative at a public location in close proximity to the home school while the home school is in operation

 Parents/guardians residing in North Carolina and desiring, in lieu of conventional school attendance, to home school their school-age children must:

 - Hold at least a high school diploma or its equivalent.

-Send to DNPE a Notice of Intent to Operate a Home School.
-The notice must include the name and address of the school along with the name of the school's owner and chief administrator.
+- Send to DNPE a Notice of Intent to Operate a Home School.
+The notice must include the name and address of the school along with the chief administrator.

 Instructions for Selecting a Home School Name:

 When selecting your school name, choose a simple name appropriate for inclusion on the student’s future high school diploma and transcript (which will be issued by your individual school).
 DNPE will not be able to accommodate requests to change the school name once your file is opened.

 The School Name must not exceed 30 characters in length (including spaces and punctuation).